Bryan and Charleston Southern host Tennessee State - WTOP News

 Nashville, Tennessee; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Charleston Southern plays the Tennessee State Tigers after Tyeree Bryan scored 23 points in Charleston Southern’s 76-65 loss to the Kennesaw State Owls.
+BOTTOM LINE: Charleston Southern visits the Tennessee State Tigers after Tyeree Bryan scored 23 points in Charleston Southern’s 76-65 loss to the Kennesaw State Owls.

-The Tigers have gone 5-0 at home.
-Tennessee State is 1-0 in games decided by 3 points or fewer.
+The Tigers are 5-0 on their home court.
+Tennessee State has a 1-0 record in games decided by less than 4 points.

 The Buccaneers have gone 0-4 away from home.
-Charleston Southern is 2-5 against opponents with a winning record.
+Charleston Southern is 1-1 when it wins the turnover battle and averages 11.8 turnovers per game.

-TOP PERFORMERS: Jr. Clay is scoring 16.1 points per game and averaging 4.4 rebounds for the Tigers.
+TOP PERFORMERS: Jr. Clay is scoring 16.1 points per game with 4.4 rebounds and 4.5 assists for the Tigers.
 Marcus Fitzgerald Jr. is averaging 13.3 points and 3.0 rebounds while shooting 39.1% for Tennessee State.

-Claudell Harris Jr. is scoring 16.9 points per game and averaging 4.4 rebounds for the Buccaneers.
+Claudell Harris Jr. is averaging 16.9 points for the Buccaneers.
 Taje’ Kelly is averaging 11.3 points and 6.5 rebounds for Charleston Southern.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.